The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 - ``git clone`` downloads latest stable version of OpenLane
 - ``cd OpenLane/`` changes current directory to the newly downloaded OpenLane
-- The Makefile ``make`` should do the following when you run the above:
+- The Makefile ``make`` does following:
     - Pulls the OpenLane Docker image.
     - Pulls and updates the PDK
 - ``make test`` Tests the whole setup with a complete run on a small design, `spm`.